Air India Express Flight 1344: Compensation

-The Government of India and Kerala each announced an interim compensation of ₹10 lakh for the families of the deceased above the age of 12 years, ₹5 lakh for below the age of 12 years, ₹2 lakh for seriously injured, and ₹50 thousand for those who sustained minor injuries.
+The Government of India announced an interim compensation of ₹10 lakh for the families of the deceased above the age of 12 years, ₹5 lakh for below the age of 12 years, ₹2 lakh for seriously injured, and ₹50 thousand for those who sustained minor injuries.
 It was also announced that the medical expenses of the injured would be borne by the state government.
+The Government of Kerala announced an additional compensation of ₹10 lakh to the next of kin of every person killed in the crash.

 Air India Express completed the disbursement of interim compensation to all passengers and next of kin of the deceased passengers soon after the accident.

 Interim compensation of ₹10 lakh was paid to the next of kin of 15 deceased passengers who were above the age of 12, ₹5 lakh to the next of kin of 4 deceased passengers who were below the age of 12, ₹2 lakh each to 92 passengers and 2 crew members who were critically injured, and ₹50 thousand each to 73 passengers who suffered minor injuries.